Bride of Christ

 This is the beginning of a new age when Christ as King of Kings (Revelation 19:11-21) will vanquish His adversaries and incarcerate Satan and his demons, who have ruled the earth for six thousand years during this current age (Revelation 20:1-2).
 Satan will no longer have any influence over those whom Christ rules.
 Later, after one last ditch effort to destroy God’s work Satan will be destroyed for all eternity (verses 7-10).

 During the last six thousand years preparations have been made for the salvation of those who are willing to accept God’s way.
 Christ has been preparing a group called to assist in the next age who will be resurrected to spirit when He returns, “These are they which follow the Lamb whithersoever he goeth.
 These were redeemed from among men, being the firstfruits unto God and to the Lamb.”
 (Revelation 14:4).
 And, “I saw thrones, and they sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands; and they lived and reigned with Christ a thousand years.”
 (Revelation 20:4).
-They will assist Christ during His millennial (1,000 year) reign during which time Satan will be incarcerated (Revelation 20:1-3).
+They will assist Christ during His millennial (1,000 year) reign when Satan will be incarcerated (Revelation 20:1-3).

 During Christ’s millennial rule, under perfect conditions, many will be converted.
 After the final demise of Satan all those who have ever lived, but never had a chance of salvation will be resurrected to physical life.
 At that time their minds will be opened to understand the Books of the Bible and those who accept God’s way have the opportunity of eternal life, “And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.”
 (Revelation 20:12).
 This is what is known as the Great White throne Judgment Period.